Become a Student Content Creator

 Is there training to become a Student Content Creator?

 Yes.
-All successful candidates will need to attend a short online training session and you’ll be paid to attend this.
+All successful candidates will need to attend a short training session and you’ll be paid to attend this.
 Also, we’ll provide advice and guidance before you start each task.

 Who will I work with?